Inner West Light Rail: Connection to the CBD and South East Light Rail

-Ownership & operation
+Ownership and operation

 The line was owned by the Sydney Light Rail Company (SLRC) when it opened in 1997.
 The company was formed in March 1994 was awarded a 30-year concession to operate the light rail system until February 2028 when ownership would pass to the New South Wales Government.
 The service was initially operated by TNT Transit Systems.

 In August 1998, SLRC formed a joint venture with CGEA Transport named CGEA Transport Sydney to purchase TNT Transit Systems, who also owned the Sydney Monorail.
 This resulted in CGEA Transport taking charge of light rail operations.
 SLRC later combined with CGEA Transport Sydney to become Metro Transport Sydney in 2001, after Connex (renamed from CGEA Transport) sold its share in CGEA Transport Sydney.
 Connex continued to operate the light rail network.
 Connex eventually came to be known as Veolia Transport globally in 2005, then became part of Veolia Transdev in 2011.

 Metro Transport Sydney was purchased by the Government of New South Wales in March 2012.
 Veolia Transdev (later just Transdev) remained the operator, operating as Transdev Sydney.

 In February 2014, three consortia were short listed to build and operate the CBD and South East Light Rail.
 The contract also included the right to the operate the Dulwich Hill Line.
 The three short listed operators were Keolis (iLinQ consortium), Serco (SydneyConnect consortium) and Transdev (Connecting Sydney consortium).
 In December 2014, the Connecting Sydney consortium (which was renamed ALTRAC Light Rail) was awarded the contract, meaning Transdev retains the right to operate the Dulwich Hill Line.
 The new contract began in July 2015 and runs until 2034.